atipugin/telegram-bot-ruby/README.md

 ## Connection adapters

 Since version `0.5.0` we rely on [faraday](https://github.com/lostisland/faraday) under the hood.
-You can use any of supported adapters (for example, `net/http/persistent`):
+You can use any of the supported adapters (for example, `net/http/persistent`):

 ```ruby
 require 'net/http/persistent'